nerabits/Surge-Manual/dns/local-dns-mapping.md

 ## Alias

-It's equivalent to a CNAME record.
+It's just like a CNAME record.

 ```
 [Host]